unobatbayar/morse-code-translator/README.md

 ## Terminal
-    Welcome to Morse Code translator by Uno! (type ':wq' to exit) -> Start by entering text or morse.
+    Welcome to Morse Code translator by Uno! (type ':wq' to exit) -> Start by entering text or morse:

 ## Input
     1) aaron swartz